melecouvreur/climbing-app/README.md

 ## **Future Features**

 - Account and profile set-up user flow including email verification & T&Cs
-- User can send/accept contact request to matched/filtered climbers
+- User can send/accept connection request to matched/filtered climbers
+- User can message once connection request accepted
+- User can see list of connected climbers (i.e. matched & accepted connection request)
-- User can see list of climbers of who requested contact, but have not yet accepted
+- User can see list of climbers of who sent connection request, but have not yet accepted
-- User can message once matched & contact request accepted
 - User can link IG profile to climber profile
 - User can add time of Day  i.e. morning, lunch, afternoon, evening as filter
 - User can add pre-defined interest categories to profile
-- User can find climbers based on username (irrespective of match)
+- User can find/search climbers based on username (irrespective of match)
-- User can follow/bookmark other climbers until user decides to send contact request
+- User can follow/bookmark other climbers until user decides to send connection request
-- User gets notification when other user interacts i.e. send contact request, new message
+- User gets notification when other user interacts i.e. send connection request, new message
 - User can choose to allow/disable notifications

 ## API Routes